-Buccaneers quarterback Blaine Gabbert helped rescue family from a helicopter crash via jet ski
+Buccaneers quarterback Blaine Gabbert helped rescue family from a helicopter crash via Jet Ski

-MIAMI- Tampa Bay Buccaneers quarterback Blaine Gabbert used jet skis to help rescue the occupants of a helicopter after it crash landed in the water on Thursday, he said in a press conference on Friday.
+(CNN) -- Tampa Bay Buccaneers quarterback Blaine Gabbert used Jet Skis to help rescue the occupants of a helicopter after it crash landed in the water on Thursday, he said in a press conference on Friday.

 "We turned around... and I just remember looking to the west and seeing -- it almost looked like a crew boat that had broken up in the water into about four pieces -- and I vaguely remember seeing like two yellow lifejackets," Gabbert said.